It’s official: The cargo van is fast becoming the vehicle of choice across several industries, ahead of the pickup truck.

 If you’re self-installing, be sure you run a couple of tests around the block before you get on the highway and end up losing quality materials in the middle of the road.

-Add a partition between the driver and back of the van.
+Add a partition between the driver and the back of the van.
 This will add to the safety of your van by keeping material and sharp tools from flying to the front of the van.

-In case of an accident or sudden stopping at a traffic light, the last thing you want is hammer flying at your windshield from the inside.
+In case of an accident or sudden stopping at a traffic light, the last thing you want is a hammer flying at your windshield from the inside.
 Your decision to organize a work van can be an important safety measure.

 Also, if you’ve decided on the perfect van interior, the last thing you want is unnecessary damage.

 It will also buffer against noise and help with organizing.
 Putting a small file mount will be a great place to keep your invoices and keys out of the fray of tools and personal belongings.

 Power Tool Storage and Organization in a Van